Articles from the Daily Fort Worth Standard of 1877 show what life was like in Cowtown 136 years ago.

 City ordinance made it unlawful to hitch a horse to an awning or to the courthouse fence, but the Standard continued to complain about hitched horses blocking sidewalks.

 Imagine a time when the arrival of a staple as basic as salt was newsworthy (or adworthy—the line between news and advertising was thin back then).
 C. B. Daggett and R. Hatcher were wholesale grocers on the courthouse square.
-Cowboys driving cattle north stocked up on supplies at Daggett & Hatcher’s as the herds passed through Fort Worth.
+Cowboys driving cattle north on the Chisholm Trail stocked up on supplies at Daggett & Hatcher’s as the herds passed through Fort Worth.
 C. B. Daggett was brother of E. M. Daggett.

 Streets were unpaved and muddy in rainy weather.
 Sidewalks were wooden, where they existed at all.
 The Standard called for more sidewalks, especially between the Cattle Exchange Saloon and the post office.